 Disclosure: This blog post contains some affiliate links, at no additional cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 I am also a Zazzle Associate and designer, and I earn commissions when you buy products through my referral links.
 All affiliate links on this blog are identified as such.
 Here’s my Full Disclosure.

-My view is that we often forget that we also need time to reflect in a daydreaming manner.
+We often forget that we also need time to reflect in a daydreaming manner.
 To me, that time should equal or exceed the time spent reading.
-Now, if I spend half an hour reading books and, say, three hours reading various stuff online for my other projects, I need at least three and a half hours to write something freewheelingly, or the same amount of unstructured time spent in the company of friends and loved ones or walking at leisure.
-Of course, this need for time to reflect depends on personality type, whether we are more introverted or extraverted, or more analytical, and so forth.
+If I spend three and a half hours reading various stuff online for my projects, I need at least three and a half hours to write something freewheelingly, or the same amount of unstructured time spent exercising, watching movies, or relaxing with family and friends.
+I don’t always get that time, which often means that I don’t make space for it in my schedule, and then I’ll feel burdened—because I need it.
+Of course, this need for time to reflect depends on personality type, whether we are more introverted or extraverted, or more analytical, and so forth, and it also correlates with various metrics of our health and wellness.

-We also need a healthy amount of sleep in order to process all the experiences we’re reading about.
+Speaking of which, we also need a healthy amount of sleep in order to process all the experiences we’re reading about.
 We can’t just cram them all in our heads and expect to be buoyed by them, because as I discovered once I aged and my life changed and reading—at the end of the day—became tiring for me, everything that demands our attention takes a toll on us.
-If we are healthy and young and our brain is uninhibited by more than its own healthy protective processes, then it can feel like we can devour upward of 100 books a year.
-But we may be sliding unwittingly toward burnout, something that many graduate students, for instance, know all too well.
+If we are healthy and young and with much fewer responsibilities, then it can feel like we can devour upward of 100 books a year.
+But, even then, we may be sliding unwittingly toward burnout, something that many graduate students, for instance, know all too well.

-Ever since I started writing for various outlets, I’ve discovered that the kind of writing I do actually helps me process many thoughts and leaves me a little lighter on my feet, despite the amount of emotional and mental energy spent on writing.
-But if I don’t have time to spend three or four hours writing for these various projects, and instead do administrative tasks or more research or graphic design or technical tasks, the more reading I do, the more burdened I am.
+Ever since I started writing for various outlets, I’ve discovered that the kind of writing I do actually helps me process many thoughts and leaves me a little lighter on my feet, despite the amount of emotional and mental energy spent on writing, which is to say despite tiring me.
+But if I don’t have time to spend three or four hours writing for these various projects, and instead do administrative tasks or more research or graphic design or technical tasks, I get more tired, and at the end of the day I won’t be able to enjoy reading for pleasure.
+Or I would still have some energy left for that, but then soon I find out that the more I read, the more burdened I feel, rather than relaxed.

 So no, no yearly reading goals for me, as much as I like to read.
 And certainly not 100+ books a year.
-More like 40, I guess—which may sound terrible; it does to me—but then, as I mentioned, I also read many articles online as well.
+More like 40 to 50, I guess, depending on the year—which may sound terrible; it does to me—but then, as I mentioned, I also read many articles online as well.

-I do realize, though, that people are immensely diverse.
-So take my thoughts with a grain of salt.
+I do realize, though, that we are immensely diverse.
 There are people, for instance, who can’t do much in the way of physical exercise.
 To them, especially if their minds are much less encumbered than their bodies, reading may be an invaluable balm.

 So, how many books do you read in any given year, and how do you fit reading into your schedule and with your projects?